TeknooSoftware/statesBundle/docs/install.md

 The states library need a bootloader to initialize the library :

-*   initialize a autoloader if no autoloader is available.
+*   initialize an autoloader if no autoloader is available.
 *   initialize the DI Container to use with the library (default `States` use `Pimple`).
 *   instantiate the finder service to find and initialize all stated class's components (factory, proxy and states).
 *   initialize the injection closure service